Using an employer of record in Colombia

 • Providing orientation on company policies, local labor laws, and employee entitlements, such as leave and working hours

-By letting an employer of record in Colombia manage compliance, you can focus on welcoming your new employee into the team.
+By letting an employer of record in Colombia offer compliance support, you can focus on welcoming local employees into the team.

 Pay employees in Colombia